api3dao/oev-docs/docs/reference/oev/parameters/index.md

 ::: info

-This parameter is data feed proxy specific.
+This parameter is data feed proxy-specific.

 :::

-The time period searchers have to update the data feed after they won an auction.
-If they do not perform the update in this period, they will be [slashed](#slashing) (provided there was no other update that frontran them).
+The time period searchers have to update the data feed after they have won an auction.
+If they do not perform the update within this period, they will be [slashed](#slashing) (provided there was no other update that frontrun them).

 ### Minimal Bid Amount

 ::: info

-This parameter is data feed proxy specific.
+This parameter is data feed proxy-specific.

 :::

 The minimal amount in native tokens for a bid.
-Placing a bid with lower amount will fail.
+Placing a bid with a lower amount will fail.

 ### Minimal Block Confirmations

 ::: info

-This parameter is chain specific.
+This parameter is chain-specific.

 :::